5pideyy/5pideyy.github.io/_posts/2025-01-06-political-ctf-writeup.md

 Due to Chrome's URL blocklist behavior, encoded characters in the URL are treated literally.
 This means:

->[!NOTE]
 >Chrome's URL blocklist typically operates on the raw URL string without normalizing or decoding it.
-This means that encoded characters are treated as literal parts of the URL rather than their decoded equivalents.
+This means that encoded characters are treated as literal parts of the URL rather than their decoded equivalents.{: .prompt-tip }

 - URL encoding the constructed URL bypasses the policy: `https://political-web.chal.irisc.tf/giv%65flag?tok%65n=ff71b78003353e5c769e68cb310a13eb`